JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 In this tutorial, you will:

-1. Add and use the common `kotlinx-datetime` dependency.
+1. Add and use a multiplatform library dependency.
-2. Implement a common UI for a country picker for all supported platforms: iOS, Android, desktop, and web.
+2. Implement a common Compose UI for a country picker for all supported platforms: iOS, Android, desktop, and web.
-3. Practice using Compose Hot Reload, a tool for quickly iterating on your UI.
+3. Practice using Compose Hot Reload, a tool for quickly iterating on your UI without rebuilding the entire app.
 4. Import and use images in the common UI as multiplatform resources.

 At each stage, you can run the application on all supported platforms (iOS, Android, desktop, and web), or you can focus on the